superloopnetwork/superloop/README.md

 .
 <output truncated>
 ```
 This will set the system path of superloop to '/usr/local/lib/python3.x/dist-packages/superloop'.
-If you have superloop installed in another directory, change the path accordingly.
+If you have superloop installed in another directory, change the path accordingly (replace python3.x with appropriate version).

 In Netmiko version 3.x by default is going to expect the configuration command to be echoed to the screen.
 This ensures Netmiko doesn't get out of sync with the underlying device (ex. keep sending configuration commands even though the remote device might be too slow and buffering them).